 An issue put to the vote which does not affect the Constitution is called a plebiscite.
 A plebiscite is not defined in the Australian Constitution, the Electoral Act or the Referendum Act.
 A plebiscite can also be referred to as a simple national vote.

 Governments can hold plebiscites to test whether people either support or oppose a proposed action on an issue.
 The government is not bound by the 'result' of a plebiscite as it is by the result of a Constitutional referendum.
-Federal, state and territory governments have held advisory referendums on various issues.
+Federal, state and territory governments have held plebiscites on various issues.